jfecher/ante/README.md

 ### Requirements

- * `llvm` version >= 5.0.
-To check which version you have, run `$ lli --version`.
-To install llvm, install the `llvm` package on your distro's package manager, eg. for Ubuntu: `$ sudo apt-get install llvm-5.0`
  * `yacc`.
 This is normally provided by GNU Bison - to install Bison, install the `bison` package in your distro's package manager.
+ * (Optional) `llvm` version >= 8.0.
+There is no need to install llvm manually.
+If you do not have it installed already, cmake will automatically use the version in ante's git submodule.
+If you wish to install llvm system wide anyway, then make sure to check which version you have by running `$ lli --version`.
+ To install a specific version of llvm, install the `llvm` package on your distro's package manager, eg. for
+ Ubuntu: `$ sudo apt-get install llvm-8.0`.
+Note that not all versions may be available on all systems without building from source.

 ### Steps

-1. Install any required packages.
+1. Install yacc/bison.

 2. Run `$ git clone https://github.com/jfecher/ante.git`

-3. Run `$ cd ante && make`
+3. Run `$ cd ante && cmake .` This will generate your platform specific build files.
+Usually either a Makefile or Visual Studio solution file.
+You can also specify which to make manually by passing the appropriate arguments to cmake.

+3. Run `$ cmake --build .`  This may take a while as it is also building llvm.

 ### Trying Ante in Docker